List of Mermaid Melody Pichi Pichi Pitch episodes: Mermaid Melody Pichi Pichi Pitch

 The first season, simply known as Mermaid Melody Pichi Pichi Pitch, aired on Japan's TV Tokyo Network (through TV Aichi) between April 5, 2003, and March 27, 2004.
 It chronicles the basic premise mentioned above and adapts stories from the first twenty chapters of the manga.
 They were compiled into 14 DVD volumes.

 There are four theme songs used in this season.
 The first opening theme, "Taiyō no Rakuen ~Promised Land~" (太陽の楽園 ~Promised Land~) by Miyuki Kanbe, and the first ending theme "Daiji na Takarabako" (大事な宝箱) by Asumi Nakata, are used in the first 28 episodes.
 For the rest of the season, "Rainbow Notes♪" by Kanbe and "Sekai de Ichiban Hayaku Asa ga kuru Basho" (世界で一番早く朝が来る場所) by Nakata, Hitomi Terakado, and Mayumi Asano, are the second opening and ending themes respectively.

 Mermaid Melody Pichi Pichi Pitch Pure

-The second season, known as Mermaid Melody Pichi Pichi Pitch Pure, aired in Japan's TV Tokyo Network (through TV Aichi) between April 3 to December 25, 2004.
+The second season, known as Mermaid Melody Pichi Pichi Pitch Pure, aired in Japan's TV Tokyo Network (through TV Aichi) between April 3 and December 25, 2004.
 Unlike the first season, Pure was compiled into two DVD box sets containing a total of 11 discs.
 Adapting stories from chapter 21 to 30 of the manga, this season chronicles Lucia's struggles and worries as she faces a new foe and his own minions.